Olivia Chen, NP

 Online Learning - Visit Website

-The University of New Hampshire offers an online Master of Science in Nursing: Primary Care Family Nurse Practitioner program, designed for nurses aiming to advance their careers in family-oriented care.
-This 52-credit program spans 27 months, blending theory, research, and evidence-based practice to prepare graduates for the family nurse practitioner certification examination.
-With a focus on health promotion, disease prevention, and management across the lifespan, students gain hands-on experience in clinical settings.
-Admission requires an unencumbered RN license, a bachelor's degree, and completion of undergraduate statistics and research courses.
+UNH's online Master of Science in Nursing: Primary Care Family Nurse Practitioner program provides a rigorous 27-month educational experience for nurses pursuing advanced family-oriented care.
+This 52-credit curriculum integrates theory, research, and evidence-based practice, preparing graduates for comprehensive family nurse practitioner certification.
+With 750 clinical hours and a state-of-the-art simulation center, students develop advanced skills in health promotion, disease prevention, and management across the lifespan.
+Admission requires an unencumbered RN license, bachelor's degree, and undergraduate research coursework.

 Online Learning - Visit Website